 If you’re unable to meet a deadline, try negotiating to obtain more time to perform your task well.
 It is better to do everything to the best of your ability than to do all things half heartedly.
 Do not be afraid to ask for help.
 If you feel you have been asked to deliver more than what is reasonable at any time, ask for assistance from colleagues or even your boss.
 Being overworked leads to poor work output, which does not benefit you or the company.

+Take a look at our top pick of importance of a work-life balance.
 Click here to view more career advice articles.